dewittpe/pkgstr-and-ci/00-slides/talk.md

 of a published paper.

 I had structured my work as an R package.
 Vignettes for the documentation and writing an analysis script.
-The project that I was contributing too was housed in a subversion repository.
+The project that I was contributing to was housed in a subversion repository.

 ## Check the log